inko-lang/website/source/manual/virtual-machine/instructions.html.md

 Calls a function with a fixed number of arguments.

-This instruction requires three arguments:
+This instruction requires four arguments:

 1. The register to store the result in.
 1. The register containing the Function to call.
 1. The register containing the arguments to pass, as an array of objects.
+1. The register containing the prototype to use when allocating a pointer object.

 Supplying an invalid number of arguments or incorrect argument types will result in a panic.